-Mrs Debbie Tregellas is the Headteacher of Pondhu Primary School.
+Mrs Rachel Clift is the Headteacher of Pondhu Primary School.
 She is responsible for:

 - The strategic leadership and day to day management of all aspects of the school, this includes the support for children with SEND.
-She will give responsibility to the SENDCo and class/subject teachers but has overall responsibility for ensuring that children's needs are met - Ensuring that staff performance management arrangements and professional development emphasise the importance of high quality teaching and progress for all learners in the school including those with SEND - Ensuring that the Governing Body is kept up to date about SEND in the school - Designated Safeguarding Lead - Managing PPG/CIC funding - Managing the school's responsibility for meeting the medical needs of pupils

-Arrangements to meet with Mrs Tregellas, can be made through the school office.
+She will give responsibility to the SENDCo and class/subject teachers but has overall responsibility for ensuring that children's needs are met - Ensuring that staff performance management arrangements and professional development emphasise the importance of high quality teaching and progress for all learners in the school including those with SEND - Ensuring that the RIG is kept up to date about SEND in the school - Designated Safeguarding Lead - Managing PPG/CIC funding - Arrangements to meet with Mrs Clift, can be made through the school office.